Posted on April 24 2018

 When you’re in those situations, take a step back.
 Be prepared to do some deep digging.
 So often, that feeling of being trapped in a job, a relationship, or a lifestyle starts with a lack of belief in yourself.
 It’s downright scary to think about leaving your day job to open a yoga studio or break off a relationship with a person who no longer enhances your life.
 It takes a lot of courage to finally indulge a wish-list goal like moving to a place you love or going back to school, with all of the attendant expense and uncertainty.
 But, if you’re strong enough to dream about things like these, to want something richer and deeper in your life, you’re also strong enough to make that happen.

 Focus on silencing that inner voice that keeps telling you that you can’t achieve something, that you need to “settle” for what’s within easy reach.
-Make a contract with yourself (sign it if you need to) and map out one step you can take each day or each week to breaking out of the box.
+Make a contract with yourself (sign it if you need to) and map out one step you can take each day or each week to break out of the box.
 Okay, so maybe you can’t move to Spain.
 But you can enroll in a Spanish class, join a local cultural society, or whip up some gazpacho for lunch.
 By incorporating steps toward your goal into your everyday life, you begin to outgrow the "box" until you knock down the walls and step out into a brighter future.

 Use your yoga practice to help you change your thinking and teach you how to look for ways to get out of physical and mental traps.
 You already know how much your yoga mat can be a place for you to go inside and find serenity under stress, or optimism, in a bad time.
 You can also apply that to feeling trapped.
 At a basic level, many students trap themselves in their practice — thinking that poses always need to be entered into a certain way, or that they “can’t” do more the more challenging asanas.
 So it’s a good place to try to shed that baggage, whether it pertains to your body or your mind.